Winner! $1.76 billion Powerball jackpot sold to lucky player in California

 ST. LOUIS (NEXSTAR) — A player in California won a $1.76 billion Powerball jackpot Wednesday night, ending a long stretch without a winner of the top prize.

 The winning numbers were: 22, 24, 40, 52, 64 and the Powerball 10.
-The winning ticket was sold at Midway Market & Liquor in Frazier Park, according to the California Lottery. $2 million winners were sold in Arizona and Pennsylvania. $1 million winners were sold in California (2), Florida (2), New York, Oklahoma and Virginia.
+The winning ticket was sold at Midway Market & Liquor in Frazier Park, according to the California Lottery.
+Winning $2 million tickets were sold in Arizona and Pennsylvania, and $1 million winning tickets were sold in California (2), Florida (2), New York, Oklahoma and Virginia.

 Phone calls Wednesday night to Midway Market & Liquor went unanswered.